Inside the Missouri Governor’s Mansion with the First Lady

+Fox 2’s Capitol Bureau Reporter Emily Manley visited with Missouri’s First Lady at the home she never thought she would occupy.

 “Everyday, and still to this day, sometimes the governor and I look at each other and say, ‘Did you ever?’
-And we both shake our head no,” First Lady Teresa Parson said.
+And we both shake our head no,” said First Lady Teresa Parson.

-More than two years ago Mike Parson received the call to fill the role as governor for the state of Missouri.
+More than two years ago Mike Parson received the call to fill the role of the governor for the State of Missouri.

-“It definitely was never a goal of mine and I never think it was the governor’s goal but sometimes life changes your plan and apparently someone had a different opinion so here we are,” Parson said.
+“It definitely was never a goal of mine and I never think it was the governor’s goal but sometimes life changes your plan and apparently someone had a different opinion so here we are,” said Parson.

 “I began to wait on him at the local bank and so from there we began to date and the rest is history as they say,” Parson said laughing.